andrewguy/Training/workshops/Intro_to_Python/lessons/02_variables-and-data-types.md

 type(average_gene_length)
 ```

 >    float

 ### Strings

 Strings are a fundamental data type in Python, and hold a string of characters (letters, numbers, symbols...
 Any unicode character is acceptable!).

-There are a number of [built-in functions](https://docs.python.org/3.7/library/stdtypes.html#string-methods) that help us manipulate strings &mdash; we will explore a few of theme here.
+There are a number of [built-in functions](https://docs.python.org/3.7/library/stdtypes.html#string-methods) that help us manipulate strings &mdash; we will explore a few of them here.

 ```python